isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 *December 12, 2022*

-New and updated PDC file, case, and clinical data for V2.15.
+New and updated PDC file, case, and clinical data for V2.14.
+On December 20, 2022, tables were updated to the correct version number.

 **BigQuery datasets created**